kammitama5/kammitama5.github.io/_posts/2018-4-23-Monday-April-23rd.md

 - I'm really, really thankful for the opportunity!

 ## I actually
-- I have an onsite on Thursday that's going to be in C++, so I'm going to study for that right now.
+- I have an onsite on Thursday that's going to be in C++ halfway across the country, so I'm going to study for that right now.
 I'm going to do that today and tomorrow, be done by Thurs, and get back into Haskell.
 - Strangely, Haskell has made my problem-solving skills a lot better.
 It's the language I enjoy the most and the one I intend to stick with.